stefanhiemer/topoptlab/docs/source/introduction/crashcourse_fem.md

 integrals as they can be approximated cheaply with low-order splines or polynomials.

-### Example 1: Poisson equation / Heat conduction / Diffusion
+### Example: Weak form of  Poisson equation
-We write down weak form via standard procedure
+In this paragraph we will write down the weak form for the Poisson equation which guides an abundant number of physical phenomena like temperature conduction, diffusion, gravity, electrostatics, etc. pp. For sake of brevity, we focus on time-independent (stationary) heat conduction.
+We start with the weak form via standard procedure i) multiply by $w$ ii) integrate over domain
-i) multiply by $w$ ii) integrate over domain $\Omega$:
+$\Omega$:
 ```{math}
 \int_\Omega w \nabla \cdot (\boldsymbol{K} \nabla \phi) dV = \int_\Omega w f dV
 ```
-Technically one can stop now as this is correct, but we would like to reduce the highest order derivative as much as we can as in FEM this means we can approximate it cheaper.
-We split weak form into left hand side and right hand side.
-Now consider the "problematic" left hand side
+Technically one can stop now as this is a correct weak from, but we want to reduce the highest order derivative as much as we can as in FEM this means we can approximate it cheaper.
+We split weak form into left hand side and right hand side and consider the "problematic" left hand side
 ```{math}
 \int_\Omega w \nabla \cdot (\boldsymbol{K} \nabla \phi) dV
 ```
-and try to simplify it.
-We write down the chain rule for a general vector $\boldsymbol{v}$ and the scalar function $w$
+to simplify it further.
+We remember the chain rule for a general vector $\boldsymbol{v}$ and the scalar function $w$
 ```{math}
 \nabla \cdot (w\boldsymbol{v}) = w\nabla \cdot \boldsymbol{v} + \nabla w \cdot \boldsymbol{v}